nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func UserAllowed(subnetID []byte, user []byte) bool
 ```

-UserAllowed returns bool that indicates if node is included in the specified subnet or not\.
+UserAllowed returns bool that indicates if a node is included in the specified subnet\.

 ##### Version